How Much to Replace a Window Sill?

 When it comes to replacing window sills, most people will choose to replace their current window sill with the same type, since that will most likely match up with the other window sills in the home.

-However, if you’re interested in replacing multiple or all of the window sills in the home, you may be interested in choosing a different material for the sills.
+However, if you’re interested in replacing multiple or all of the window sills in the home, you may be interested in choosing a different window sill material.

 Below, we will take a look at the different materials that you can choose for a window sill and the pros and cons of each type.